 1. The Grapes at Slingsby

-This dog-friendly pub dates back to Georgian times and has a lovely village location and lots of original features.
+This dog-friendly pub in Slingsby dates back to Georgian times and has a lovely village location and lots of original features.
 Dogs will be made very welcome in the bar and snug and you’ll find live music pub quizzes and a brand new pizza oven.

 2. The Lion Inn at Blakey Ridge

 It’s hard to beat the stunning views from the 16th century Lion Inn at Blakey Ridge.
 It’s got a fabulously elevated position at the highest point of the North York Moors and we love the roaring open fires in this very dog-friendly Yorkshire pub.

 The Lion Inn is located right in the centre of the North York Moors National Park so is a popular calling point for walkers with scenic routes to try including the Daffodil Walk through Farndale or following a disused railway lion to the pretty village of Rosedale.

 Hutton-le-Hole is a great choice for doggies.
 Take them round the dog-friendly Ryedale Folk Museum, go for a riverside walk in this pretty North York Moors village then round it off with a pint at the traditional Crown Inn Country Pub.

 The pub is lovely and cosy with roaring open fires to keep you toasty and warm whatever the weather.
 Hutton-le-Hole famously has a stream running right through the middle of the village green so doggies can go for a quick paddle during your visit to one of Yorkshire’s prettiest villages.

 4. The White Swan Inn, Pickering